IcyStarFrost/lambda-players-friendsystem/README.md

 # Lambda Friend System

-A addon for Lambda Players that adds the ability for Lambda Players to friends with each other and Real Players.
+An addon for Lambda Players that adds the ability for Lambda Players to friends with each other and Real Players.
 This is a Work in Progress external addon

 ### Friend Features